chameleon-system/chameleon-base/src/CoreBundle/Resources/doc/logging.rst

 It logs any warning or above to the following file: `%kernel.logs_dir%/%kernel.environment%.log"` Furthermore it contains some channel names for legacy classes that cannot use dependency injection.

-The `PrependExtensionInterface` would normally also be used for legacy classes and their respective logging channel definitions in bundles.
+An implementation of `PrependExtensionInterface` can be used in a bundle to define log channels for use in legacy classes that cannot use dependency injection.
 Pre-defining a log channel there works like this:

 .. code-block:: php